turingschool-examples/css-layout-challenges/readme.md

 ### Submitting Your CSS Challenges

-Here is an [example gist](https://gist.github.com/LouisaBarrett/23249928a2668cb00062acd0dd54d6ab) you can use as a template for your own gist. **When you have completed your own gist with descriptions and links to your pens, put the link to your gist in the comments of this example gist.**
+[Here is a gist](https://gist.github.com/LouisaBarrett/84b680098e01520a6529b2ce78db3fff) to use as a template for your own gist.

+#### When you have completed your own gist with descriptions and links to your pens, put the link to your gist in the comments of this gist.

-**Tips:**
+#### Tips:
 * Remember, we've talked about several ways to position elements on the page.
 These include but are not necessarily limited to `display: block` and `display: inline-block`, `position: relative` and `position: absolute`, `margin`, `padding`, and the infamous `float`.
+* Aim to create simple solutions that are liquid/fluid layouts
 * If the layout dictates, some of the divs may be nested within other divs.
 Use your best judgement!